The first step of homebuying, as counterintuitive as it may seem, is not looking at houses.

 For the visual types out there, here's an infographic of what we just covered:

 We specialize in buyers searching in Southwest Montana.
 Looking elsewhere?
-Get in touch with us and we'll refer you to a great agent in our network.
+Get in touch with us and we'll refer you to a great agent in our regional and national networks.